Frequently Asked Questions About Feral Cats

 South County Cats does not have a physical shelter so we are unable to take stray or owner-surrendered cats.

 As our foster home capacity allows, we socialize feral kittens, spay or neuter them, then place them in loving homes.
-All of our cats are fostered at our homes in the Maple Valley area.
+All of our cats are fostered at our homes in south King county.

 Spaying or neutering is the solution to decreasing the euthanasia rate in local shelters.
 Please encourage your friends and family to spay or neuter their pets.